luiswirth/bsc-thesis/src/matter.typ

 ```

-The skeleton constructor upholds various gurantees about the simplicies
+The skeleton constructor upholds various guarantees about the simplicies
 that are contained in it.
 ```rust
 pub fn new(simplicies: Vec<Simplex>) -> Self {